 Skip to main content

 A key challenge in quantum computing applications — such as quantum machine learning, finance, and optimization — is efficiently encoding classical data into quantum states.
-While loading data into the amplitudes of a quantum state allows one to load 2NumQubits2^{NumQubits} data points, the standard circuits to prepare such states require an exponentially large number of operations.
+While loading data into the amplitudes of a quantum state allows one to load 2NumQubits2^{NumQubits} values, the standard circuits to prepare such states may require an exponentially large number of operations in number of qubits, making it impractical.

-Here we introduce another loading procedure available in Haiqu SDK: Vector Loading is the process of embedding a classical data vector directly into the amplitudes of a quantum state, resulting in compact, linear-in-depth circuits.
+Here we introduce one of the loading procedures available in Haiqu SDK: Vector Loading allows to load a vector (1D array) of classical data directly into the amplitudes of a quantum state, producing compact, linear-in-depth circuits.

-The Haiqu SDK allows you to prepare custom quantum states from classical vectors by calling haiqu.vector_loading(...).
+Haiqu SDK allows you to prepare custom quantum states from classical data vectors by calling haiqu.vector_loading(...).

 job = haiqu.vector_loading(